-Department Date f the following responsibilities perfor below for further clarification.
-If ther improvements necessary.
-FESSIONAL STANDARDS OF CONDU JCT orates with colleagues in meeting co colleagues in decision-making proces es or assists in preparation of annual m review, self-study accreditation re eports and projects associated with t ment plans/instruments/reports. ports, faculty evaluations, and s in the maintenance and care of equi mendations for the purchase of equip in the supervising of student worker s and lab assistants s in departmental/program special ev ents pates in departmental outreach prog rams pates in the preparation of the semes ter class schedule ps new courses or programs, review es proposals for EPC/APC s existing courses, and pates in student recruitment at high s unity groups schools, career fairs,and s a member of search committees s in fulfilling departmental commitmer s or GE 100/200 nt to GE through departmental operates with colleagues nd collaborative in meeting departme ental needs tinely in departmental meetings partmental deadlines promptly ommencement of the following responsibilities perforbelow for further clarification.
-If the improvements necessary.
-FESSIONAL STANDARDS OF CONDUCTOR CONTROL OF THE PROPERTY OF CONDUCTOR CONTROL OF THE PROPERTY OF THE

-\\\\\Is willing to teach off-campus classes
+List ac dditi ional co ck each of the following responsibilities performed by the faculty member.
+If there are "no" responses, please is for any improvements necessary.
+A. AC OHE RENCE TO PROFESSIONAL STANDARDS OF CONDUCT nd collaborates with colleagues in meeting college and departmental needs tes with colleagues in decision-making processes.
+Yes No NA -- Prepares or assists in preparation of annual plans, annual reports, program review, self-study accreditation reports, faculty evaluations, and other reports and projects associated with the program, and/or assessment plans/instruments/reports.
+Assists in the maintenance and care of equipment and makes recommendations for the purchase of equipment Assists in the supervising of student workers and lab assistants Assists in departmental/program special events Participates in departmental outreach programs Particpates in the preparation of the semester class schedule Develops new courses or programs, reviews existing courses, and prepares proposals for EPC/APC Participates in student recruitment at high schools, career fairs, and community groups Serves as a member of search committees Assists in fulfilling departmental commitment to GE through departmental courses or GE 100/200 Support s and cooperates with colleagues I s coope erative and collaborative in meeting departmental needs F Particip ates routinely in departmental meetings F Respon ds to departmental deadlines promptly F Particip ates in commencement 1 s willing g to teach off-campus classes

-Other (please specify) Comments and/or Suggestions for Improvement: Con (3) F Fulfills faculty responsibilities (as described in Section E of the Faculty Handbook) Yes No Prepares an updated syllabus for each course each semester (as described in the faculty Handbook) and files each syllabus with the departmental secretary Teaches the required course load each semester (will vary with approved released time) Updates courses and curricula Collects requested assessment data for courses/programs Selects or assists in the selection of course textbooks Holds classes for scheduled time and is punctual Teaches course in accordance with the catalog description and syllabus Notifies Chair (well in advance) of work-related travel or other absences and makes appropriate arrangements for class coverage (also completes Absence Form) Administers a final exam for each course as scheduled (unless otherwise approved by VPAA/CTC Dean of Academic Affairs) Administers a final exam that provides an opportunity for students to demonstrate their mastery of the subject matter and standards in the course syllabus Submits grades punctually Maintains a minimum of 10 office hours per week.
+Other (please specify) Con nments and/o r Suggestions for Improvement: (3) F Fulfills faculty responsibilities (as described in Section E of the Faculty Handbook) Yes No Prepares an updated syllabus for each course each semester (as described in the faculty Handbook) and files each syllabus with the departmental secretary Teaches the required course load each semester (will vary with approved released time) Updates courses and curricula Collects requested assessment data for courses/programs Selects or assists in the selection of course textbooks Holds classes for scheduled time and is punctual Teaches course in accordance with the catalog description and syllabus Notifies Chair (well in advance) of work-related travel or other absences and makes appropriate arrangements for class coverage (also completes Absence Form) Administers a final exam for each course as scheduled (unless otherwise approved by VPAA/CTC Dean of Academic Affairs) Administers a final exam that provides an opportunity for students to demonstrate their mastery of the subject matter and standards in the course syllabus Submits grades punctually Maintains a minimum of 10 office hours per week.
 Provides administrative secretary or department chair with a list of class and office hours during the first week of each semester and posts office hours on or near office door.
 Other (please specify) Con nments and/o r Suggestions for Improvement: